 - 2 teaspoons baking powder

 - ¼ teaspoon salt

 - 6 tablespoons cold butter cut into small cubes

 - 1 tablespoon lemon zest

 - 2 tablespoons milk

-- Stir in the Greek yogurt and vanilla and mix until just combined.
-Fold in the strawberry mixture and lemon zest and mix until well combined.
+- Add the yogurt and vanilla and mix until just combined, it will be dry.
+Gently fold in the strawberry mixture and lemon zest and mix until combined.

 - Bake for 13 to 15 minutes or until the cookies have barely started to brown on top.
-Remove from the oven and transfer cookies onto a cooling rack and allow to cool completely.
+Let them cool on a cooling rack before adding the frosting.

-- The cookies are sweet enough that the glaze is not necessary.
+- These cookies are delicious without the glaze

 - If using a glaze, let them cool before adding then let the cookies sit for 15 minutes for the glaze to set.